srjilarious/testz/README.md

 # Planned Features

 The library has all of the initial features I set out to implement.
+New releases will mostly be to keep up to date with the latest zig versions as they get released.

 Feel free to open an issue or open a PR if there is a feature you'd like to see!